|

 Winter/Spring 2013

-After the release of the standards on April 9, 2013, NSTA presented a web seminar featuring an overview of the final document and next steps for implementation.
+After the release of the standards on April 9, 2013, NSTA presented a web seminar

-This web seminar series explores the crosscutting concepts to provide K-12 teachers with strategies for implementing NGSS in the classroom.
+This web seminar series on the crosscutting concepts provided K-12 teachers with

-of the practices described in A Framework for K-12 Science Education.
+practices described in A Framework for K-12 Science Education.

 Fall 2012